 The Valle del Vajont is today a “new” territory, redefined after the catastrophic landslide and tsunami of October 9th, 1963.
 That night, a huge number of human lives and a legacy of traditions and local culture were wiped out in a few minutes.
 An apocalyptic rupture phenomenon modified the timeline by creating a “before” and an “after”, omega and alpha.
 What existed prior to the event was canceled and the time, reset, began to flow again to define a new era.
 Death and rebirth took over in the history of the place.

 An anomaly is still opposed today to this logical cursus: the presence of a large artificial structure, built by man, a concrete standing block: the Dam.

 The Dam went through the catastrophe undamaged.
-It has survived, almost intact, while the landscape and the human presence were wiped out.
+It has survived, almost intact, while at the same time the territory and the human presence were wiped out.
+No temporal break, no before, no after.
 The Dam belongs to an alternative continuum that places it in a timeless dimension.